nxvvvv/safe-exam-browser-bypass/README.md

 ## Follow these steps if you're using v2.4 of SEB
 These `.dll` files are absent in the legacy version i.e. v2.4 of SEB.

-Basically this version of SEB doesn't check if you're using VM or not.
+This version of SEB doesn't check if you're using VM or not.
 So it's pretty easy to use it.

 But, if they ask for logs, you need to delete these lines from the log file[Logs Path: `C:\Users\<username>\AppData\Roaming\SafeExamBrowser`  and put your user name in place of `<username>`]:

 1. Open **Sebclient.log**

-2. Now press Ctrl key and F key.
+2. Now press the Ctrl key and F key.

 3. Now paste `vm3dservice` there and click find.